Operated by ?

 Journey to Wadowice this morning, birthplace of Pope Saint John Paul II.
-Find out more about his early life and visit Basilica Minor, where he was baptized, before continuing to Krakow, where he served as archbishop.
-Here, a Local Guide offers insight into this beautiful city, founded in the 7th century.
-Stop for a prayer at St Mary’s Basilica, home to the largest gothic altarpiece in the world.
+Find out more about his early life and visit Basilica minor, where he was baptised, before continuing to Krakow, where he served as archbishop.
+Here, a local guide offers insight into this beautiful city, founded in the 7th century.
+Stop for a prayer at St. Mary’s Basilica, home to the largest gothic altarpiece in the world.
 In 1941, during Nazi occupation, the altar was dismantled and shipped to the Third Reich.
 It was discovered in 1946, in the basement of Nuremberg Castle, and was returned to Krakow a decade later.
-Also on today’s agenda is a stop at remarkable Wawel Castle, former residence of Polish kings.
+Also, on today’s agenda is a stop at remarkable Wawel Castle, former residence of Polish kings.

-Travel to Auschwitz for a somber visit of the former Concentration Camp with St. Maximilian Kolbe’s cell.
-Declared the “Patron Saint of Our Difficult Century,” the Polish Franciscan friar was canonized by Pope Saint John Paul II in 1982.
+Excursion to Auschwitz.
+Travel to Auschwitz for a sombre visit of the former concentration camp with St. Maximilian Kolbe’s cell.
+Declared the “Patron Saint of Our Difficult Century,” the Polish Franciscan friar was canonised by Pope Saint John Paul II in 1982.
 Return to Krakow to visit the Shrine of Divine Mercy and spend a few moments of prayer at the tomb of St. Faustina.

 The entire day is free to explore Krakow, nestled at the base of the Tatra Mountains.
 You may enjoy the optional excursion to Zakopane, the “Winter Capital of Poland.”
 This is where Pope Saint John Paul II spent time in prayer on some of the countless nature trails.
 Before returning to Krakow, visit quaint Jaszczurówka Chapel, dedicated to Pope Saint John Paul II.
 A superb example of the Zakopane architectural style, the small arcaded chapel features a traditional log cabin perched on a high stone foundation.